GeoscienceAustralia/tcrm/README.rst

 New features:
 -------------

 * Implemented new extreme value distribution option for the hazard calculations.
 The EVD options now include GEV (default), and GPD.
 The option is set within the config file.
 (Sep 2017)
 * Updated the hazard curve plots to include a scatter of the events alongside the fitted hazard curve.
 (Sep 2017)
-* Updated the map colour palette to use ISO 22324, 2015 (Oct 2017)
+* Updated the hazard map colour palette to use ISO 22324, 2015 (Oct 2017)

 Bug fixes:
 ----------

-* ThetaFM conversion fix from v2.0 pulled into this branch
+* ThetaFM conversion fix from v2.0 pulled into this branch (Sep 2017)

 Dependencies